integritee-network/substraTEE/README.md

   * Remove an enclave
   * Get the list of enclaves

 The *substraTEE-worker* checks on the first start-up if "his" enclave is already registered on the chain.
 If this is not the case, it requests a remote attestion from the Intel Attestation Service (IAS) and sends the report to the *substraTEE-registry module* to register his enclave.
-If there is already an enclave (p.ex. from a different substraTEE-worker) registered on the chain, the substraTEE-worker gives his enclave the address of any of the registered enclave(s) so that it can get the *shielding and state encryption key* + state.
+If there is already an enclave (p.ex. from a different substraTEE-worker) registered on the chain, the substraTEE-worker gives his enclave the address of (any of) the registered enclave(s) so that it can get the *shielding and state encryption key* and the *encrypted storage*.
 The remaining functionality of the *substraTEE-worker* stays the same as for M1 and M2 (get the encrypted payload, use the enclave to decode the payload and perform the STF in the enclave).

-The exchange of critical information between the enclaves is performed over a secure connection. **mutual-RA**
+The exchange of critical information between the enclaves is performed over a secure connection (TLS).
+The two enclaves perform a mutual remote attestation.

 ## Demo